What Is ALM (Application Lifecycle Management)?

 ALM can be used with any development methodology.

 That’s because ALM is the framework.
 It takes on the characteristics of whatever methodology you’re using.
 That means you can follow traditional methods, like Waterfall.
-Or you can do ALM using Agile methodologies.
+Or you can do ALM using an Agile methodology.

 No matter which methodology you use, the principles of ALM — integration, collaboration, and visibility — hold true.